lowRISC/opentitan/hw/ip/sram_ctrl/doc/_index.md

  != kMultiBitBool8True  | OFF                      | -                      | No

 Note that the execute from SRAM feature may only be enabled on certain SRAM controller instances in the top-level design.
-If the feature is turned off via the `InstrExec` parameter, the execute from SRAM feature is permanently disabled, and the status of the OTP chicken bit, the life cycle state and the value of the EXEC register are irrelevant.
+If the feature is turned off via the `InstrExec` parameter, the execute from SRAM feature is permanently disabled, and the status of the OTP switch, the life cycle state and the value of the EXEC register are irrelevant.

 As an example, the `top_earlgrey` design only enables this feature on the main SRAM, and permanently disables it on the retention SRAM.